OrionStarGIT/EnglishDoc/content/docs/kyma/master/apk-development/docs/06-Navigation.md

 - coordinateDeviation: the range of the destination, if the distance to the destination is within this range, it is considered to have been reached
 - time : Obstacle avoidance timeout time.
 If the robot's moving distance does not exceed 0.1m within this time, the navigation will fail, in milliseconds.
 - linearSpeed : navigation linear speed, range: 0.1 ~ 0.85 m/s default value: 0.7 m/s
-- angularSpeed：Navigation angular speed, range: 0.4 ~ 1.4 m/s Default value: 1.2 m/s The final navigation speed is obtained by combining linear speed and angular speed.
+- angularSpeed : Navigation angular speed, range: 0.4 ~ 1.4 m/s Default value: 1.2 m/s The final navigation speed is obtained by combining linear speed and angular speed.
 Different linear speeds and angular speeds have an impact on the navigation movement mode.
-It is recommended that the linear speed and Angular speed keeps a certain law: angularSpeed ​​= 0.4 + (linearSpeed-0.1) / 3 * 4
+It is recommended that the linear speed and Angular speed keeps a certain law: angularSpeed = 0.4 + (linearSpeed-0.1) / 3 * 4
+- isAdjustAngle : Whether to adapt to the angle of the heading at the end of the navigation.
+If false is passed, it will return to the angle when the point is set
+- destinationRange : When the target point cannot be reached, the navigation is considered as successful as the distance from the target point
+- wheelOverCurrentRetryCount: Number of wheel stall attempts during navigation
+- multipleWaitTime : If there are multiple machines waiting during the navigation process, how long will it time out?
+- priority : Is 0
+- linearAcceleration : Navigation line acceleration, range: 0.4 ~ 0.8 m/s2 Default value: 0.7 m/s2
+- angularAcceleration : Navigation angular acceleration, range: 0.4 ~ 0.9 m/s2 Default value: 0.8 m/s2 The final navigation angular acceleration velocity is obtained after linear velocity conversion.
+Different linear accelerations and angular accelerations have an impact on the navigation motion mode.
+It is recommended that linear acceleration and Angular acceleration maintains a certain law: angularAcceleration= (linearSpeed / 0.8)

 *Note: Before calling this interface, you need to make sure that it has been located*